 Road safety education

 Learning to be safe on the roads is a life-long process.
 We work in partnership with pre-school groups and nurseries to begin introducing very young children to the language of road safety.
-All groups have access to ‘Go Safe! – Ziggy’s Road Safety Mission’ – the pioneering new road safety approach aimed at children from birth to six and their parents and carers.
+All groups have access to ‘Go Safe! – Ziggy’s Road Safety Mission’ – the road safety approach aimed at children from birth to six and their parents and carers.

 A great deal of work is delivered through our primary schools.
 A full range of activities and resources are available for schools to help children develop their road safety awareness.
 Practical training in the form of pedestrian training and cyclist training takes place giving children the chance to encounter real road situations in a controlled environment.
 If these skills are practised over a lifetime then this should enable them to become safe independent road users.